sgleizes/xsh/README.md

 #### Benchmarking

-Benchmarking uses the `date +%N` command (except for zsh), which is not supported by all implementations of 'date' and also incurs a significant performance impact due to the outer process and command substitution, which is a shame when it comes to benchmarking...
+Benchmarking uses the `date +%N` command (except for zsh), which is not supported by all implementations of `date` and also incurs a significant performance impact due to the outer process and command substitution, which is a shame when it comes to benchmarking...